 2. CI/CD — each team’s work is continuously integrated with that of the development team and IT Operations

-3. Continuous Testing and all its flavours
+3. Continuous Testing and all its flavors

 4. Continuous Delivery — automated deployment of software